-• A suitable location, typically roofs of high buildings since wireless links require "line of sight",
+- A suitable location, typically roofs of high buildings since wireless links require "Line of sight"

-- One ore more antennas and 802.11 devices,
+- One or more antennas and 802.11 devices

-- A router.
+- A router

 - An energy source.

-There are many proprietary solutions for antennas, routers or both in the same device and it is rather easy to establish a wireless link by just mounting two such products on two roofs that can "see" each other.
+There are many proprietary solutions for antennas, routers or both in the same device, and it is rather easy to establish a wireless link by just mounting such gear on two roofs that can "see" each other.
 However, there are many good reasons why free software and open hardware solutions should be preferred.
-The Freifunk.net and libremesh.org communities are maintaining the appropriate software, and a new open hardware router, the librerouter, is also under development.
+The Freifunk.net and LibreMesh.org communities are maintaining the appropriate software, and a new open hardware router, the LibreRouter, is also under development and almost out.

-In practice, many Community Networks are advocates of free software and open hardware, but they often do compromises, especially when the "community" is also constituted by non-experts for whom the usability of the proprietary solutions can make a big difference.
+In practice, many community networks are advocates of free software and open hardware, but they often make compromises, especially when the "community" is also constituted by non-experts for whom the usability of the proprietary solutions can make a big difference.